Hyperbolic groupoids and duality: Actions of groupoids and equivalence

 \begin{examp} Consider an atlas of an $n$-dimensional manifold $M$, and let $\X$ be the disjoint union of the corresponding open subsets of $\R^n$.
 Then we have a natural \emph{pseudogroup of changes of charts} $\G$ acting on $\X$.
 It is equal to the lift of the trivial pseudogroup on $M$ by the natural quotient map $\X\arr M$.
 It follows that the pseudogroup $\G$ is equivalent to the trivial pseudogroup (i.e., the pseudogroup consisting of identity maps on open subsets) of the manifold $M$. \end{examp}

 \begin{examp} Let $G$ be a group acting properly and freely on a space $\X$.
 Then the groupoid of the action $\X\rtimes G$ is equivalent to the trivial (i.e., consisting only of units) groupoid of the space of orbits $\X/G$.
-In particular, a manifold is equivalent to the groupoid of the action of the fundamental group on the universal covering. \end{examp}
+In particular, a manifold (as a trivial groupoid) is equivalent to the groupoid of the action of the fundamental group on the universal covering. \end{examp}

-Another example of application of Proposition~\ref{pr:localization} are localizations onto open coverings.
-If $\{U_i\}_{i\in I}$ is a collection of open subsets of $\G^{(0)}$ such that their union is a $\pG$-transversal, then \emph{localization} $\pG|_{\{U_i\}}$ is defined by the map from the disjoint union $\bigsqcup_{i\in I}U_i$ into $\G^{(0)}$ equal to the identical embedding on each $U_i$.
+Another example of application of Proposition~\ref{pr:localization} is the notion of localization to an open covering.
+If $\{U_i\}_{i\in I}$ is a collection of open subsets of $\G^{(0)}$ such that their union is a $\pG$-transversal, then \emph{localization} $\pG|_{\{U_i\}}$ is lift by the map from the disjoint union $\bigsqcup_{i\in I}U_i$ to $\G^{(0)}$ equal to the identical embedding on each $U_i$.